PerlAlien/Alien-Autotools/README.md

 which do not come bundled with a working `configure` script.
 It currently delegates most of its responsibilities to [Alien::autoconf](https://metacpan.org/pod/Alien::autoconf), [Alien::automake](https://metacpan.org/pod/Alien::automake), [Alien::libtool](https://metacpan.org/pod/Alien::libtool), and [Alien::m4](https://metacpan.org/pod/Alien::m4).

+The most common use case from an [alienfile](https://metacpan.org/pod/alienfile) is shown above where `autoreconf` is called from this [Alien](https://metacpan.org/pod/Alien), which allows the [Alien::Build::Plugin::Build::Autoconf](https://metacpan.org/pod/Alien::Build::Plugin::Build::Autoconf) to then configure and build the alienized package.

 # METHODS